Ayana Elizabeth Johnson: Honors and recognition

 In 2014, Johnson was named a Mack Lipkin Man and Nature Series Fellow.
 She was selected as an inaugural TED resident in Spring 2016 and was a 2016 Aspen Institute Fellow.
 She was named a University of California San Diego "40 Under 40" outstanding alumni.
 She serves on the board of directors for Patagonia, Greenwave, and World Surf League's PURE campaign as well as on the advisory board for the Environmental Voter Project.

-She was formerlhy on the advisory boards for the Simons Foundation's Science Sandbox, Scientific American, and Oceanic Global.
+She was formerly on the advisory boards for the Simons Foundation's Science Sandbox, Scientific American, and Oceanic Global.

 In 2016, Johnson delivered a TED talk in New York City, "How to Use the Ocean Without Using it Up".
 She delivered a second TED talk in Vancouver, "A Love Story for the Coral Reef Crisis".
 In 2017, she was a keynote speaker at the Smithsonian Institution "Earth Optimism" conference.
 She advised and moderated the inaugural World Ocean Festival in 2017.
 In February 2018, she took part in the YouTube series "Exploring By The Seat Of Your Pants".
 In February 2021, she was named a Time100 Next, nominated by Gina McCarthy.

 In June 2022, Johnson was appointed a member of the US Secretary of State, Antony Blinken's Foreign Affairs Policy Board.